mhaugrud/msumcspy/_sources/ClassesBasics/AddingMoreAttributes.rst

             return self.__balance

         def deposit(self, amount):
+            '''increase balance by a positive amount'''
             if amount >= 0:
                 self.__balance += amount

         def withdraw(self, amount):
-            if self.__balance >= amount:
+            '''reduce balance by amount but do not an allow overdraft''' if self.__balance >= amount:
                 self.__balance -= amount